pachterlab/gget/docs/src/ref.md

 `-o` `--out`
 Path to the JSON file the results will be saved in, e.g. path/to/directory/results.json.
 Default: Standard out.
-Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.
+Python: `save=True` will save the output in the current working directory.

 **Flags**
 `-l` `--list_species`
 Lists all available species.
-(Jupyter Lab / Google Colab: combine with `species=None`.)
+(Python: combine with `species=None`.)

 `-ftp` `--ftp`
 Returns only the requested FTP links.